TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

          The UID of the record that is modified.
 If the record already exists, this is an integer.
 If you're creating new records, use a random string prefixed with "NEW", e.g. "NEW7342abc5e6d".
+         Be aware that this string is limited to 30 charakters, due to database field limitations.

  - :Key: